cognisant/Docs.DevelopmentProcess/README.md

 Tasks remain in the verify column until the code has been reviewed by another team member.
 Sometimes it is possible to review a single task, but in practice, an entire story may be reviewed as a whole.
 If changes are requested as part of the review, these should be recorded onto new Post-its and placed in the ‘to do’ column.
 Once the review process is completed, the story's task Post-its can be moved to the ‘done’ column.

-Occasionally, stories may be deemed too small to be broken down into fine-grained tasks.
-These get grouped into a ‘Single Card Stories’ lane at the top of the board.
+Stories that were deemed too small to be broken down into fine-grained tasks get grouped into a ‘Single Card Stories’ lane near the top of the board.

-To minimise the quantity of partially complete stories at the end of a sprint, a [limit](https://github.com/cognisant/Docs.DevelopmentProcess/blob/master/docs/work-in-progress-limit.md) is imposed on the number of 'work in progress stories' (the number of stories currently being worked on).
+To minimise the quantity of partially complete stories at the end of a sprint, a [limit](docs/work-in-progress-limit.md) is imposed on the number of 'work in progress stories' (the number of stories currently being worked on).
 Currently, this limit is set at 3 stories.
 The 'work in progress limit' encourages members of the team to work on stories together.
 Even when the team is not working at the limit, before starting to work on a new story, team members should consider helping to complete a story which is still in progress.

 In addition to user stories, the sprint board is also used to track **retrospective** goals, **tech debt**, support tickets and distractions.